AbieFund/abie-archive/CONTRACT.md

 * A contract deployed on Ethereum cannot be censored.
 * Ethereum is a free software.
+* We benefit of the high security of the network at minimal cost.

+## Contract features

 * Funds are managed in an extremely transparent way, which used to be a problem in the past.
 * The contract will enable people to **donate to one specific cause** with strong garanties of what will be done with the money.
 * Only a community vote can trigger an automatic transaction to the `beneficiary`.
 * We don’t need to trust third-parties like accountants, banks, etc. The money directly goes to the `beneficiary` in a peer-to-peer fashion.
-* We benefit of the high security of the network at minimal cost.

 ## Roles